-Pursuant to rules of the SEC, a stockholder who intends to present a proposal at our next annual meeting of stockholders and who wishes the proposal to be included in the proxy statement for that meeting must submit the proposal to us in writing to the attention of the Secretary at AYRO, Inc., 900 E. Old Settlers Boulevard, Suite 100, Round Rock, Texas 78664.
-The proposal must be received no later than July 19, 2022, after which date such stockholder proposal will be considered untimely.
-With respect to other shareholder proposals, management will be able to vote proxies in its discretion without advising shareholders in the 2022 proxy statement about the nature of the matter and how management intends to vote if notice of the proposal is not received by us at our principal executive offices no earlier than September 2, 2022 nor later than on October 2, 2022.
+Pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8"), a stockholder who intends to present a proposal at our 2023 annual meeting of stockholders and who wishes the proposal to be included in the proxy statement for the 2023 annual meeting must submit the proposal to us in writing to the attention of the Secretary at AYRO, Inc., 900 E. Old Settlers Boulevard, Suite 100, Round Rock, Texas 78664.
+The proposal must be received no later than June 30, 2023.
+However, pursuant to Rule 14a-8, if the 2023 annual meeting is held on a date that is before November 14, 2023 or after January 13, 2024, then a stockholder proposal submitted for inclusion in our proxy statement for the 2023 annual meeting must be received by us a reasonable time before we begin to print and mail our proxy statement for the 2023 annual meeting.